-NBFC-P2P shall also put in place Board approved the policy to address participant grievances/complaints.
+NBFC-P2P shall also put in place the Board approved the policy to address participant grievances/complaints.

-There should be loan contract between the lender and borrowers duly signed by both.
+There should be a loan contract between the lender and borrowers duly signed by both.

-Every NBFC-P2P shall become the member of all CICs and submit data (including historical data) to them.
+Every NBFC-P2P shall become a member of all CICs and submit data (including historical data) to them.
 This should help reduce default rates and bring more credibility to the system.

 Overall, the regulations are progressive and a positive move.
 They will undoubtedly help online P2P lending platforms break forth into the mainstream financial market.